 From start to finish, the whole cupping experience took about 10 minutes.

-Note: Dr. Jerry (as he’s known by staff and patients) typically combines cupping and acupuncture, as do many cupping practitioners.
+Note: Like many cupping practitioners, Dr. Jerry typically combines both cupping and acupuncture.
 You can, however, do cupping as a solo treatment.
-Vanessa and I opted to get both cupping and acupuncture, bringing our total treatment times up closer to an hour.
+Vanessa and I opted to get both, bringing our total treatment times up closer to an hour.

-The back is a common area to get cupping (as evidenced by the aforementioned celebrity Instagram photos).
-But you can do it on your thighs, arms, or pretty much anywhere.
-One study found that that cupping could help reduce chronic neck pain and improve well being.
-Another found that it was effective at relieving knee pain.
+That said, the back is a common area to get cupping done (as evidenced by the aforementioned celebrity Instagram photos).
+But you can also do it on your thighs, arms, or pretty much anywhere.

-Those Marks Will Last for a Few Days
+6. Cupping Marks Typically Last for a Few Days

 Next, Dr. Jerry says that the bruising you see leaving those distinctive cupping marks isn’t necessary for a successful treatment.
 For that reason, he tries to keep them minimal.